 These shades can be worn to formal events and the office.
 They are appropriate colors for just about everybody.
 They can also be combined into any wardrobe, and because they are neutral, they can be easily matched with a shirt and tie.

 How to Make Regular Suit Brands Look Great on You

 Explaining exactly what makes a suit look good and what spoils it isn’t always easy.
 Clear is that if you want your suit to look great when you wear it, you need to pay attention to the details.

-Here are a few pointers that can make your suit look great on you:
+Here are a few pointers that apply to all suit brands and can make your suit look great on you: